chrisnoonan98675/site/xl-impact/concept/data-security-and-infrastructure-in-xl-impact.markdown

 * GCS - Google Cloud Storage
 * Cloud SQL - This only stores the configuration settings you set up in project definition.
 Does not store any data from customer data sources.
 * ES - Elastic Search
-* Client Application - The front-end component of XL Impact that has read/write access to the Cloud SQL and only read access to ES and GCS.
+* Application Client- The front-end component of XL Impact that has read/write access to the Cloud SQL and only read access to ES and GCS.
 The client application has access to configuration credentials, this is done through symmetric encryption.
 * Data Ingestion - Contains new data from the data sources and has read/write permissions to place the data in GCS.
 * Data Processing - Has permission to read from GCS, process the data and write to ES.
 * Crawlers - There are two types of crawlers: the crawlers on premises that are present in the customer network and the crawlers inside the XL Impact environment.
 The crawlers communicate through Remote Procedure Call (RPC) only with Data Ingestion.
-The crawlers require customer credentials to access the data sources (for example: JIRA credentials).
+The crawlers require customer credentials to access the data sources (for example: Jira credentials).

 Accessing and using XL Impact is done through XL Release authorization.
 Only users with the *Admin* global permission in XL Release have access to XL Impact.
 For more information, refer to [Configure roles in XL Release](https://docs.xebialabs.com/xl-release/how-to/configure-roles.html).